Lightnet/solid-trois/README.md

   Note this is just prototype build.

-  There are different way to set up the threejs render.

-  By using the context to handle object3D.
+  There are different way to handle Threejs render set up.
+By using the context to element handle object3D.
+Still work in progress testing.

 ```
+Trois
+ - context
+ - object3Ds
+  - Word Physics
+    - context
+  - Rerender (canvas)
     - Scene
       - get root context
       - object3D list
     - Object3D
       - get scene context
       - mount
         - add object to scene
       - unmount/cleanup
         - remove object to scene
       - cannon Physics
         - add
         - remove
         - update
         - reset
         - pause
 ```
+  To have multple renders or scenes to handle viewports or canvas draw for world and mini map.

 # Features:
 - dev vite server
 - threejs
 - cannon-es physics
-- ui editor
+- ui editor (work in progress)

 # setup:
  Nodejs